 It’s a moveable feast of music and entertainment at the 129th British Columbia Highland Games.

-The Cultural Workshop will also hold a big and small piping workshop with Dr. Gord Pollock and SFU piper Zephan Knichel.
+The Cultural Workshop will also hold a Great Highland Bagpipe presentation with SFU piper Zephan Knichel.
 Dr. Leith Davis from the SFU Centre on Scottish Studies will present on the Jacobites, Neil MacLean on the history of the BC Highland Games and our returning favourite Robyn Carrigan with an interactive Gaelic language session.
 Highland dancing open competition takes place on the Highland Dancing Stage in The Meadow.
 Wander the grounds to discover some of the sights and sounds of Scottish & Celtic culture in BC.
 See below for more details about our performers.
+The tribute to the Royal Canadian Legion with the Centennial Legion Pipe Band starts at 1:00 pm.

 The Barra MacNeils